If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 I completely understand your concern!
 It’s tough when you have a very picky eater baby, especially during this second half-year when babies are “supposed to” transit from breast milk and formula to solid foods.

 The first thing I would do in your situation is to accept the doctor’s offer of a blood test.
 As I’m sure you know since your pregnancy, it is a really simple and quick test.
-Most likely, your daughter’s iron levels are just fine and the test results will take a whole lot of worrying off your back.
+Most likely, your daughter’s iron levels are just fine, and the test results will take a whole lot of worrying off your back.
 If not, you’ll have the doctor’s attention!
-Some things to do if iron levels are a little bit low or at risk of becoming los, are to avoid cow’s milk and to give your baby an iron supplement.
+Some things to do if iron levels are a little bit low or at risk of becoming low, are to avoid cow’s milk and to give your baby an iron supplement.
 The AAP recommends a supplement of 11 milligrams (mg) per day until a baby starts eating iron-rich foods – but don’t start with that unless the doctor recommends it.
 Since your daughter is healthy and alert, she really is likely to be OK.

 In between meals, give her breast milk or iron-fortified formula to fill her up and make sure she gets the nutrition she needs.

-Some foods are of course more iron-rich than others, and if your daughter fancies any of the following, then give her that:
+Some foods are, of course, more iron-rich than others, and if your daughter fancies any of the following, then give her that:

 • Iron-fortified baby cereal or oatmeal,